 Like Facebook's reactions and X’s “Like” button, you can review content on Reddit with the “upvote” and “downvote” icons.
 With enough attention, posts from your subreddit could end up on the front page of Reddit!

-Setting Up a Community: Discord vs Reddit
+Setting up a community: Discord vs Reddit

 You now know the features and benefits of both Discord and Reddit for community building, but how easy are they to set up?
 Let's take a look at each, starting with Discord.